Tommy Baldwin Racing: Car No. 36 history

 Formerly a Busch Series team, on January 5, 2009, Tommy Baldwin Jr. announced that he would restart TBR as a Sprint Cup Series operation despite the slumping economy and following his release as a crew chief from the defunct Bill Davis Racing team.
 The team later announced that former Evernham Motorsports and Haas CNC Racing driver Scott Riggs would drive the No. 36, and that Arrington Manufacturing (now Race Engines Plus) would build Toyota engines for the team.
 Initially made up of volunteers laid off from other organizations, the team qualified for the Daytona 500 and would finish 25th.
 The team was sponsored by Red Bank Outfitters for the first four races, and would receive short term sponsorship from Array/Nexxus Lighting and Guy Fieri Knuckle Sandwich, though it ran much of the season unsponsored.
 Riggs would also qualify for the second race of the year but did not qualify for the next three events.
 After qualifying for eight races in twelve attempts, Riggs announced he would leave the team after Charlotte, when lack of funding forced the team to start and park.
 Baldwin then signed veteran Mike Skinner to drive for 17 races, Patrick Carpentier for both Pocono races, and Brian Simo for both road course races.
 Robert Richardson Jr. finished 18th at the November Talladega race with sponsorship from Mahindra Tractors.
 It was announced in September that Carpentier would run six additional races beginning at Atlanta with sponsor Wave Energy Drink.
 After failing to qualify for the Atlanta race, Carpentier left the team in due to a business conflict in Canada.
 Michael McDowell would take over for the remainder of the season.

 In 2010, veteran Mike Bliss was hired to drive the No. 36 for TBR with Wave Energy Drink returning to sponsor the team in 14 races.
 TBR also switched manufacturers from Toyota to Chevrolet in 2010, using Earnhardt-Childress Engines.
 At Las Vegas in February, the team was sponsored by Kim Kardashian's Sephora perfume.
 Bliss and Baldwin parted ways in April after the team failed to qualify for two of the first seven races.
 Johnny Sauter drove at Texas and Talladega.
 Casey Mears then took over the No. 36 ride and qualified for the Richmond race while failing to qualify at Darlington.
 Sauter returned to the No. 36 at Dover while Mears went to Team Red Bull as a replacement for Brian Vickers.
-Geoffrey Bodine made his first race since 2004 when he drove the car at Pocono.
+Geoff Bodine made his first race since 2004 when he drove the car at Pocono.
 Steve Park also made his first Cup start since 2003, finishing 13th in his first Cup Series race at Daytona.
 It was announced on June 16, 2010, that Mears will return to the No. 36 following his release from Red Bull.
 Ron Fellows drove the car at the road course race in Watkins Glen, New York.
 Dave Blaney and J. J. Yeley also ran races in the car.